Servant leadership: Community citizenship behavior

 Similar to servant leadership having an effect on employees' stress levels, it also affects them emotionally as well.
-According to previous research, servant leadership seems to have an effect on the emotional health of the employees because the servant leaders' reliance on "one-on-one communication to understand the abilities, needs, desires, goals, and potential of those individuals" aids in the employees' ability to express themselves in the work place.
-In turn, this nurturing from their employer leads to them returning this same nurturing towards their co-workers and making the work place a suitable environment for the growth of the employees, as well as the production of good quality work to grow the organization.
-Organizations that don't practice servant leadership may discourage employees expressing their feelings in the work place, but servant leaders encourage this expression to prevent any conflict within the workplace.
+According to previous research, servant leadership seems to have an effect on the emotional health of the employees because the servant leaders' reliance on "one-on-one communication to understand the abilities, needs, desires, goals, and potential of those individuals" aids in the employees' ability to express themselves in the workplace.
+In turn, this nurturing leads to them returning the same nurturing towards their co-workers and making the workplace a suitable environment for employee growth, as well as the production of good quality work to grow the organization.
+Organizations that do not practice servant leadership may discourage employees expressing their feelings in the workplace; however, servant leaders encourage this expression in order to prevent conflict.
 Servant leaders also make a safe emotional work environment for employees by making acceptance a major goal.
-Acceptance in this case is the leader being okay with having different personalities, personal views, and values as their employees, and understanding that their employees aren't "perfect".
-They also create a psychological ethical climate.
-By doing this, Servant Leaders create a safe space where employees are able to be themselves and express how they are feeling, knowing that they can trust their leader to be non-judgmental.
-Lastly, Servant Leaders are able to manage the behaviors of their employees by being forgiving.
-Some employees may have personalities and/or characteristics that may lead to them doing or saying things to their leader that is unacceptable.
-However, Servant Leaders being forgiving, and more importantly understanding, their employees are able to learn from their mistakes, hence their personal growth and changed behavior within the organization.
+Acceptance refers to having different personalities, personal views, and values as employees, and understanding that employees are not perfect.
+They also create a psychologically ethical climate.
+By doing this, servant leaders create a safe space where employees are able to be themselves and express their feelings, knowing that they can trust their leader to be non-judgmental.
+Lastly, servant leaders are able to manage employees' behaviors by being forgiving.
+Some employees may have personalities and/or characteristics that may lead to them doing or saying things to their leader that are unacceptable.
+However, servant leaders' being forgiving, and more importantly understanding, leads to employees being able to learn from their mistakes, hence their personal growth and changed behavior within the organization.